 Stage 10 – Brandon to Great Cressingham (25.1 km)

-The 10th stage of the Camino de Pheasant was undertaken on the 04/11/2023 by pheasants Tommy, Adrian and Mark C. This was the first stage to employ the tactic of two cars, leaving one car at the end and driving back to the start in the other.
+The 10th stage of the Camino de London Pheasant was undertaken on the 04/11/2023 by pheasants Tommy, Adrian and Mark C. This was the first stage to employ the tactic of two cars, leaving one car at the end and driving back to the start in the other.

 Departing Brandon on time (9am), the pheasants were soon in wet weather gear for a nominally 25km walk.
 This would prove to be a more challenging endeavor than initially assumed.
 Newly acquired hiking kit was much in evidence and soon put to good use as rucksacks, ponchos and walking poles all made an appearance.